creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 #### 2. What are the differences between P-T and RI-T models?
 By looking at the mistakes made by each model:

-* Samples for which P-T is incorrect and RI-T is correct are mostly hard samples.
+* Samples for which P-T is incorrect and RI-T is correct are mostly ambiguous samples.
-* Samples for which P-T is correct and RI-T is incorrect are mostly easy samples.
+* Samples for which P-T is correct and RI-T is incorrect are mostly non-ambiguous samples.
 * 2 P-T models make very similar mistakes, whereas 2 RI-T models make more diverse mistakes.

 How similar are two P-T models in the feature space?